-1. Position the cursor where you want to begin panning the track.
-2. Select the Automation Settings button (⌚) on the track you want to pan.
+- Position the cursor where you want to begin panning the track. - Select the Automation Settings button (a gear icon) on the track you want to pan.

 3. Double-click the surround panner to display the Surround Panner window.
 4. Adjust the panning settings.
-For more information, see [Using the Surround Panner window](#) on page 216.
+For more information, see [Using the Surround Panner window](#) on page 240.